rabauke/mpl/doc/README.md

 or via your IDE if it features support for CTest.

 Usually, CMake will find the required MPI installation as well as the Boost Test library automatically.
-Depending on the local setu, however, CMake may need some hints to find these dependencies.
-See the CMake documantation on [FindMPI](https://cmake.org/cmake/help/git-master/module/FindMPI.html#variables-for-locating-mpi) and [FindBoost](https://cmake.org/cmake/help/git-master/module/FindBoost.html?highlight=boost#hints)
+Depending on the local setup, however, CMake may need some hints to find these dependencies.
+See the CMake documentation on [FindMPI](https://cmake.org/cmake/help/git-master/module/FindMPI.html#variables-for-locating-mpi) and [FindBoost](https://cmake.org/cmake/help/git-master/module/FindBoost.html?highlight=boost#hints)